Grammarly is great for most things.

 #4.
 WhiteSmoke customer service took over 24 hours to respond to my support query.

-I paid for the Premium Plan ($9.99/month for annual payment) for full access to all of WhiteSmoke’s proofreading tool features.
+The Premium plan costs $79.95 for an annual subscription.
+This plan gives you full access to all of WhiteSmoke’s proofreading tool features.

-However, they do have a cheaper plan (Essential) that will only set you back $6.59/month when paid annually.
+However, they do have a cheaper plan (Essential) that’ll only set you back $59.95/year.
 So not bad overall.

 Yes.
 WhiteSmoke is my second favorite after Grammarly.
 So if that option doesn’t work for you for some reason, WhiteSmoke should be the next place you look.